syubogdanov/backlib/docs/py313/stat.md

 ### \* stat.**IO_REPARSE_TAG_SYMLINK**

-Used for symbolic link support.
-(Windows).
+Used for symbolic link support (Windows).

 ### \* stat.**IO_REPARSE_TAG_MOUNT_POINT**

-Used for mount point support.
-(Windows).
+Used for mount point support (Windows).

 ### \* stat.**IO_REPARSE_TAG_APPEXECLINK**

 Used by Universal Windows Platform (UWP) packages to encode information that allows the application to be launched by CreateProcess.
-Server-side interpretation only, not meaningful over the wire.
+Server-side interpretation only, not meaningful over the wire (Windows).
-(Windows).

 <!-- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- -->